IsraelEbiloma/Retail-Insights-Grocery-Sales-and-Performance-Analysis/README.md

 - Sales Performance:
-Total sales revenue: $3.5M in Q1 2023.
-September recorded the highest average monthly sales.
+  The total sales revenue amounted to $1.20 million, with fruits and vegetables leading as the highest-Item type at $178,124, while seafood recorded the lowest sales at $9,077.
+A total of 8523 items were sold across all categories, with an average sales of $141 per item

 - Customer Satisfaction:
-An average rating of 4.7 indicates high satisfaction.
+An average rating of 3.9 indicates high satisfaction.

 - Inventory Efficiency:
 Stock-outs were frequent in smaller outlets during peak sales.